Beloslav13/char-collection/README.md

 **You can use the password generator, for example, in a telegram bot by connecting this module with the bot.
 Password must be at least 6 and no more than 20 characters.
-If the length is false, returns None.**
+If the length is false or an exception occurs, returns an error string**